Adroiti/docs-for-code-review-tools/RuboCop/Metrics-LineLength.md

 ## Description

-This cop checks the length of lines in the source code.
+This rule checks the length of lines in the source code.
 The maximum length is configurable.

 ## Default configuration